5 Things You (Probably) Didn’t Know about ‘the People’s Diva’ Renée Fleming

 Known as America’s favorite soprano, Renée Fleming brings seemingly effortless elegance and stage presence as she spans octaves and captivates audiences around the world.

-The chance to witness the four-time Grammy winner’s talent in-person will come to the Wisconsin Union Theater’s Shannon Hall in Memorial Union May 2 at 6 p.m. as part of the Theater’s Concert Series.
-The Theater team will release a limited number of $30 tickets for UW-Madison students on March 26 for Renée’s performance.
+The chance to witness the four-time Grammy winner’s talent in-person will come to the Wisconsin Union Theater’s Shannon Hall in Memorial Union on Oct.
+24 as part of the Theater’s Concert Series.

 While Renée’s list of accomplishments, from performing at a presidential inauguration to earning a Tony nomination, can feel endless, we will share five things you will not find in her resume.